ariejdl/SDL.jl/README.md

 SDL_PollEvents() and friends.
 The Julia version of this function is still in the works, since it requires some nimble processing/passing of nested structs.

-To do event processing in Julia-SDL, one must call sdl_pumpevents() during every iteration of the main draw loop and, optionally, parse events at given intervals.
+To do event processing in Julia-SDL, one must call SDL_PumpEvents() during every iteration of the main draw loop and, optionally, parse events at given intervals.